mosaic-opensource/PowerBI_googleAnalytics/README.md

 ## How to use this connector

+- Install power query sdk https://docs.microsoft.com/en-us/power-query/installingsdk,
+- Clone this repository into your local environment,
+- use Visual Studio to build this project,
+- Copy the .mez file from build into *./Documents/Power BI Desktop/Custom connectors
+- It should appear as a new datasource.
+Select the function in the navigation and start creating your queries.

 ## Special thanks and much deserved recognition:

 This connector is inspired and expands on the amazing worke form Ruth Pozuelo Martinez (@curbalen).
 You can find her implementation in the following link <https://github.com/ruthpozuelo/GoogleAnalyticsConnector>